cyverse-gis/cyverse-stac/README.md

 <br/>

 Changes that you make to the github repo will be pulled into the vm automatically.
 This is accomplished by using a cronjob on the vm.
 There is shell script called `update_and_restart.sh` in the repo that specifies: 1.
 Look for differences between github repo and repo on vm.
 2. If there are differences, then pull the changes from github.
 3. Restart the docker-compose that creates the STAC API.
 On the vm, the shell script has been programmed to run every 5 minutes using the crontab.
+The cronjob is logged to the file `/home/ubuntu/cyverse-stac/cron_log_file.log`.

 While logged into the `stac-api` vm:
 ```